-- Firstly, every question in paper I is of 2 marks.
+- Every question in paper I is of 2 marks.
 So, the question paper is a total of 200 marks.

-- Secondly, every question in the Civil Service Aptitude Test carries 2.5 marks.
+- Every question in the Civil Service Aptitude Test carries 2.5 marks.
 So, the question paper is a total of 200 marks.

-- Moreover, if the candidate gives more than 1 answer, then it will be considered as wrong even if one of them is right.
+- If the candidate gives more than 1 answer, then it will be considered as wrong even if one of them is right.

-- In other words, candidates must cross the cut-off marks in Paper I and a minimum of 33% score in Paper II to sit for the main exam.
+- Candidates must cross the cut-off marks in Paper I and a minimum of 33% score in Paper II to sit for the main exam.

-The IAS Exam pattern is very different from other exams.
+The Civil Services Exam (CSE) pattern is very different from other exams.
 Also, the candidates can easily get negative marking in the UPSC Exam.
-In other words, 3 incorrect answers will lead to around 1 mark deduction.
-In short, the candidate will get a 1/3 mark deducted for incorrect answers.
-Also, there is no negative marking for blank answers.
+In other words, 3 incorrect answers will lead to around 2 marks deduction.
+In short, the candidate will get a 1/3rd mark deducted for incorrect answers.
+There is no negative marking for blank answers.
 Read everything about UPSC on its official website.

 IAS Exam Pattern for Mains

-- Firstly, IAS mains is an offline exam.
+- UPSC CSE mains is an offline exam.
 There are a total of 9 papers in the Mains exam.

-- Secondly, every paper is of 3 hours and extra 30 minutes extra is given to blind students.
+- Every paper is of 3 hours and extra 30 minutes extra is given to blind students.

-- Thirdly, Paper A and Paper B are of 300 marks each and the remaining papers are of 250 marks each.
+- Paper ‘A’ and Paper ‘B’ are of 300 marks each and the remaining papers are of 250 marks each.

 - Paper A – Either of the Indian languages can be selected from the 8th schedule of the constitution.
-Also, it carries 300 marks.
+It carries 300 marks.

-- Paper B – The 2nd exam is an English paper.
+- Paper B – This paper tests your knowledge of basic English paper.
 And it also carries 300 marks.

-Qualifying Exams – The students have to score minimum marks in the qualifying exam to crack the exam.
+General Studies – The students have to score minimum marks in the general studies paper to crack the exam.
 Moreover, the question paper is set to test the student’s ability to analyze.
-The exam tests the student’s grasp of the Indian languages.
 In other words, the questions test the student’s understanding of the concept and subject.
-However, there would be 2 optional exams that the student will have to choose.
-Also, below is the list of mandatory exams and marks for more information:
+However, there would be 2 optional exams that the student will have to choose from.
+The list of GS and Optional papers and marks is given below for more information: